juns9420/learngit/readme.txt

 D is a dog
 E is a egg aaa

-create a new branch °¡
+create a new branch °¡   a & b